The college is now accepting applications for Spring 2016 and Fall 2016.

 Directions for Applying to Christendom College

-- Write three essays on the topics below.
-The essays will be judged on content, grammar, spelling, and style.
+- Write one essay on the specific topic found on the application.
+The essay will be judged on content, grammar, spelling, and style.
 Please proofread your work.

-- Have a teacher who has instructed you submit an academic letter of recommendation.
-Ask your parish priest (alternatively, an employer or counselor) to submit a personal letter of recommendation.
+- Send one letter of recommendation, testifying to your academic competence (written by teacher, homeschooling parent, or academic counselor).
 If you have been homeschooled and your Mother or Father have been your teachers, they may fill out the academic letter of recommendation.
-Download letters of recommendation.
+Download letter of recommendation form.